dshadoff/PC_Engine_RP2040_Projects/XE1AP/Readme.md

 ## PC Board and Assembly

+This project has several different possible "carrier" boards, depending on which host machine you are targeting.
+All are deigned in EAGLE; all include schematic, board layout, and gerber files.
+They also include BOM and assembly files for JLCPCB SMD assembly.

+### PC Engine

-Please see the PC Board used in the "PCEMouse" project in this repository (KB2040 board version).
+This is the same PC Board used in the "PCEMouse" project in this repository (KB2040 board version), however I have copied the contents here for simplicity for users.

-This uses the same board (just different firmware).
+### Japanese PCs (MSX, X68000, PC-98, etc.)

+This is a slightly differnet carrier board with a DB-9 connector, for Japanese MSX, X68000, and PC-98 machines.
+It uses the SAME
+KB2040 and the SAME firmware as the PC Engine version.

-I also intend to try to make a board which could work with the Megadrive at some point.
+Next, I intend to make a board to work with the Megadrive.

 ## Source Code